AdamBanham/ExogenousData/readme.md

 # Exogenous Data ProM Plugin

 This package for the ProM framework, implements several features around the xPM framework for process mining with exogenous data.
-The main feature of this plugin is a interface for viewing the output from several steps of the framework. i.e. viewing a xlog, performing decision mining with exogenous data and generating EESA visualisation (and ranking a collection).
-While this plugin creates a user friendly way to interface with xPM, the inputs and outputs (exo-panels and their creation) are still unstable and require a complete formalisation.
+The main feature of this plugin is an interface for viewing the output from several steps of the framework. i.e. viewing an xlog, performing decision mining with exogenous data and generating EESA visualisation (and ranking a collection).
+While this plugin creates a user-friendly way to interface with xPM, the inputs and outputs (exo-panels and their creation) are still unstable and require a complete formalisation.
 Furthermore, only a limited set of transformers and slicers are supported.
-Thus, customised implementations are required for non-trival slices or transforms.
-Please get in contact with me if you require assistance with the creation of exo-panels or exo-descriptions, or non-trival options for creating determines in a xPM instantiation.
+Thus, customised implementations are required for non-trivial slices or transforms.
+Please get in contact with me if you require assistance with the creation of exo-panels or exo-descriptions, or non-trivial options for creating determines in a xPM instantiation.

 ## Features